sylviasullivan/atmsci-resources/README.md

 - *Hydrological cycle* (Project 2) - 50% of mean precipitation comes from mesoscale storms in the tropics, and more organized convection &#8594; 20-25% more mean precipitation.
 Local extremes also depend on organization but in unclear ways.

 Physics Seminar in 2015: [David Romps on Humidity and Instability](https://youtu.be/FN7k2ZT1DqY)
-- *Entrainment / Detrainment* - turbulent mixing of clear air into the cloudy regions; turbulent mixing of cloudy air into the clear-sky regions
+- *Entrainment / Detrainment* - turbulent mixing of clear air into the cloudy regions / turbulent mixing of cloudy air into the clear-sky regions

 [Dynamical core](dynamical-core.pdf) - The dynamical core of an atmospheric model solves the momentum, mass, and energy balances on a spatiotemporal grid using highly efficient numerical methods.